cloudberrydb/cloudberrydb-site/docs/cbdb-query-performance.md

 title: Query Performance in Cloudberry Database
 ---

-# Query Performance in Cloudberry Database
+# Query Performance in Cloudberry Database `<!-- 概念类信息，暂未验证 -->`

 Cloudberry Database dynamically eliminates irrelevant partitions in a table and optimally allocates memory for different operators in a query.These enhancements scan less data for a query, accelerate query processing, and support more concurrency.

-- Dynamic Partition Elimination
+- Dynamic partition elimination

     In Cloudberry Database, values available only when a query runs are used to dynamically prune partitions, which improves query processing speed.
 Enable or deactivate dynamic partition elimination by setting the server configuration parameter `gp_dynamic_partition_pruning` to `ON` or `OFF`; it is `ON` by default.

-- Memory Optimizations
+- Memory optimizations

     Cloudberry Database allocates memory optimally for different operators in a query and frees and re-allocates memory during the stages of processing a query.